Become a global doctor by experiencing healthcare abroad

 What are the costs of the Medicine project?

 The basic fee for participating in the Medicine Project is 349€.
 Included in this fee is complete personal guidance throughout your whole experience.
 Both, in the Netherlands and abroad, you will be supported by AIESEC, including extensive preparation and reintegration.

 Housing and airport pick-up are provided by the local AIESEC committee in the destination country.
 The price of housing is approximately €150 for a 6-8 week stay.
 Travel and living costs are at your own expense.
 Further costs, such as up to €300 for vaccinations, should also be taken into account.

 What can I expect from the application procedure?

-The selection consists of two phases: in the first one, we review you motivation letter and CV.
-In the second phase, your compatibility with the project will be assessed in competence-testing exercises and an interview following the CORE (Circumstance, opportunity, reaction, effect) method.
+The selection consists of two phases.
+In the first one, we review you motivation letter and CV.
+In the second phase, your compatibility with the project will be assessed.
+This includes competence-testing exercises and an interview following the CORE* method.

 How long and when will I be abroad?

 For the winter project, you will be abroad for 6 to 8 weeks in the months of December – March.
 If you are going for the summer project, you will be abroad for the same duration between the months of June – November.

 How is the Medicine project different from the Health project?

 Although both the Medicine and Health Project are related to learning about foreign healthcare systems, the projects are very different.
 The Medicine Project is an observational internship in an African hospital.
 There, medical students get the opportunity to shadow doctors in various departments.
 With the Health Project, students can not only volunteer at hospitals but also at NGOs.
 The aim is to learn about one of three aspects of health: mental, physical and institutional.
 This way, they can positively impact the social well-being of a foreign community.